About Equine Assisted Services (EAS)

 EATSF is open Monday through Saturday from 9:00 a.m. until 5:00 p.m.

-Participants enrolled into the EATSF program attend a lesson/session weekly, on the same day and time for the entire program year.
+Participants enrolled into the EATSF program attend a lesson/session weekly, on the same day and time for the entire length of the program.

 Each program is run on a specified schedule: